PoetScribe Week 3--Poems for National Poetry Month

 Why Copying Poems Helps Your Brain Remember

-Yes, to commemorate April’s National Poetry Month I thought it would be fun to offer Subscribers an opportunity to scribe (or copy) poems for memorizing into a notebook, all classroom-like as a way of writing and remembering poems in rhyme and meter.
+To commemorate April’s National Poetry Month I thought it would be fun to offer Subscribers an opportunity to scribe (or copy) poems for memorizing into a notebook, all classroom-like as a way of writing and remembering poems in rhyme and meter.
 That sounds fun!
 I thought.
+As a retired teacher I know that writing or copying written work helps us remember.
+And having poems in your memory bank can only be a good thing.
+(For new readers, here’s some background in the first and second post about PoetScribe, introducing an opportunity to read, write and copy 12 inspiring and amusing poems, featuring both contemporary and classical poets.)

 So What’s Included this Week?

-I made a little something for you.
 A 25-Page PoetScribe Notebook for downloading, printing and hole-punching - a la 3-ring-binder-with the following:

-Table of Contents (see below) with authors and poems all in the Public Domain or shared with permission
+Table of Contents (see below) with authors and poems (all in the Public Domain or shared with permission)

-Blank pages for copying poems should you care to do so
+Blank pages for copying poems

-The poems themselves-12 all together for your reading enjoyment
+The poems themselves-12 all together

 Poem Number Title, Author